armedpot/cowrie/README.md

 armedpot:~$ [[ ! -f ~/data/cowrie/log/cowrie.db ]] && cp dist/cowrie.db ~/data/cowrie/log/cowrie.db
 ```

-Once the user and group have been created with ID 2000 each, the Github repository has been cloned, the required directories have been created, the cowrie directory has been created, and the sqlite3 cowrie.db has been copied to the directory if it does not exist, cowrie can be started via Docker compose as follows:
+Once the user and group have been created with id 2000 each, the Github repository has been cloned, required directories have been created, cowrie directory has been created, and sqlite3 cowrie.db has been copied to the directory if it does not exist, cowrie can be started via Docker compose as follows:

 ```bash
 armedpot:~/cowrie$ docker-compose up -d